aleph2c/learning_xslt_with_python/README.md

 source ./venv/bin/activate
 ```

-If you are "the one", you will not need to see the saxon compiler
-errors, because all of your programs are perfect when you type them into the
+The saxonche processor used by this package will not output XSLT compiler errors,
-computer.
-Otherwise, download the [zipped java version of saxon](https://github.com/Saxonica/Saxon-HE/blob/be4dd844d935d8d0ef09748490448624abe3c66b/12/source/saxon12-0source.zip)
+but if you want to see them (which you do), download the [zipped java version of saxon](https://github.com/Saxonica/Saxon-HE/blob/be4dd844d935d8d0ef09748490448624abe3c66b/12/source/saxon12-0source.zip)
 and decompress its contents in ``./java/``.
 The
 ``try`` cli tool will call out to java when the ``saxoniche`` library fails to
-compile your ``.xsl`` files when you have made a mistake.
-It will output the
-error messages to the terminal.
+compile your ``.xsl``.
+It will output the error messages to the terminal and give you
+the feedback required to debug your program.

 # Running Examples